Business practices and medical professionals

 - lack of understanding of the nature of the transaction

 - lack of assistance or explanation when these are necessary

-- a special disadvantage that impairs their capacity to judge what is in their best interests, such as English being their second language or situational factors causing a lack of practical alternatives.
+- a lack of capacity to judge what is in their best interests.
+For example, English as a second language or lack of practical alternatives.

 Medical professionals must not mislead other businesses by misrepresenting:

 - the quality, uses or benefits of goods or services offered.
 This includes sponsorship, approval, performance characteristics, accessories.

 - that a business has a sponsorship when it doesn’t

 Fees and rosters